Mr. PlayasMexico's Insider Beach Guide

 Most whale watching tours out of San Carlos run 3–4 hours and depart from the marina.
 The boat sizes range from small pangas (4–8 people, more maneuverable, cheaper) to larger cabin cruisers (10–20 people, more comfortable, more expensive).
 For whale watching specifically, smaller boats get you closer to the action and provide a more immediate experience.

-What to look for in an operator: a licensed captain with whale watching experience (not just a fishing boat), a route that covers the deeper channel water where whale concentrations are highest, and a guide or captain who can identify species and explain behavior.
+What to look for in an operator: a licensed captain with whale watching experience, a route that covers the deeper channel water where whale concentrations are highest, and a guide who can identify species and explain behavior.
 The price difference between a good operator and a basic one is modest — do not optimize on price for this experience.

 What to Bring

-- Binoculars — Essential.
+• Binoculars — Essential.
 Whales surface and breach at distance before the boat can close.
-The moments pass quickly; binoculars are the difference between seeing a distant spout and seeing a humpback in detail.

-- Windproof jacket — In whale season (winter) the wind on open water can feel like 50–60°F even when the land temperature is 72°F. Bring layers.
+• Windproof jacket — In whale season the wind on open water can feel like 50–60°F even when the land temperature is 72°F.

 If you can only visit once and whale watching is the priority: January.
 Humpback concentrations are at their highest, fin whales are present, occasional blue whale sightings happen in the deep channel, and the winter weather in San Carlos is genuinely ideal — 65–75°F, clear skies, calm mornings on the water.
-The marina operators know January is peak season.
-Book ahead. .
+Book ahead.

 Sighting Calendar